OmarHussainX/evolveu-python/README.md

 ## Usage

+Varies quite a bit depending on the project...
+Until this README is further developed, the best way to understand the purpose of a given project would be to review the corresponding assignment.
+Then the solution developed for the project will make sense.

 * [Comp 200 - Python Logic](#comp-200---python-logic)
 * [Comp 220 - Python File IO](#comp-220---python-file-io)
 * [Comp 230 - Python Excel](#comp-230---python-excel)